alepuzio/CobolIntoJava/README.md

 # CobolIntoJava
-This project reads one or more files with typical data of WORKING-STORAGE-SECTION of a Cobol source file and creates the  associated JavaBean classes.
+This project is a more advanced version of the project [COBOL2JavaBean](https://github.com/alepuzio/COBOL2JavaBean): this project has to be merged with that.
+No other development is allowed before this step.

 ## Getting Started
  * See the _Installing_ section.